Sunny-Vats/php-tutorial/README.md

     C:\apache\bin> .\httpd.exe
     ```
 - Go to your favourite browser, type `http://localhost` and hit enter.
 If it displays **`It works!`**, then you have successully installed and configured your apache server.

+## Installation of PHP on WINDOWS
+- Go to url `https://windows.php.net/download/` and download thread safe zip file and extract to `C:\php` folder.
+- Open the extracted folder and find `php8apachexx_xx.dll`.
+Copy the path of this file by clicking on address bar and pressing `Ctrl+C`.
+- Open `httpd.conf` file inside `C:\apache\conf` folder in a text editor of your choice and add these lines at the end of the file:
+    ```text
+    LoadModule php8_module "path/to/.dll/file/copied/above"
+    AddHandler application/x-httpd-php .php
+    PHPIniDir "C:/php"
+    ```
+- Add these lines exactly.
+Just copy paste these lines and edit the first line only.
+Save and close the file now.
+- Go to php directory in `C:` drive and find `php.ini-development` file copy and paste the file using `Ctrl+C` and `Ctrl+V` and rename the file **`php.ini`**.
+If promted, press Yes button.
+This is a starting initialisation file.
+- This is will install PHP on your Windows machine.
+Now you can test your php files by running Apache server using command prompt and placing php files inside htdocs folder.
+Then go to browser and open `http://localhost/phpinfo` and hit enter.